Plumbing Advice

 When Slow Drains Aren’t Caused By Clogs

 When we see standing water in the kitchen sink, we often think the sink drain is clogged or someone put orange peels or coffee grounds down the garbage disposal.
-Drains are often sluggish because of an obstruction, such as hair, sludge buildup, or tree roots, but that is not always
+Drains are usually sluggish because of an obstruction, such as hair, sludge buildup, or tree roots, but that is not always

 Read More »